Table of Contents

 To implement the TestGrating state, we want to reuse our previous RandomOrientationGrating extension workflow and simply combine the random generated angle with the angle from the reference grating.

-TestGrating: BonVision render loop
+BonVision render test grating

 • Insert a new RandomOrientationGrating operator from the toolbox and combine it with the input by using the Zip combinator.
 This will generate a pair where the first value is the random angle from the first reference grating, and the second value is the random angle for this test grating.